 - To begin in the fall: June 15

-Applications to the MPH program will be reviewed holistically, looking at coursework and GPA, as well as demonstrated interest in public health through volunteer and internship experiences.
+Applications to the MPH program will be reviewed holistically, looking at coursework and GPA (must have a minimum of 3.0 for undergraduate GPA), as well as demonstrated interest in public health through volunteer and internship experiences.
 This submatriculation program is highly competitive.
 All qualified applicants will be interviewed as part of the application process.
 Submatriculants will meet regularly with their MPH advisor to ensure success in the submatriculation program while fulfilling the requirements of their undergraduate program.